-There are two type of ROI we need to consider.
+There are two types of ROI we need to consider.

-The first ROI to look at is the number of leads your own website or services you hired (like https://www.roofengine.com/, etc) generate, how many of these leads convert to prospects and how many prospects go on to become paying customers.
+First, look at the number of leads your own website generates, how many of these leads convert to prospects and how many prospects go on to become paying customers.

 The second type of ROI is non-tangible i.e. it is not the number of leads, rather it is about the credibility of your business, organization, group or website – especially if you are trying to position yourself as a leader in your industry or sector.

 Why does this matter?
 It actually matters a great deal!

 If you say that you are a leader in your area of expertise but if you or your website does not rank in search results, do you not think that your credibility will be affected?